konverner/full-stack-template/README.md

 This is a minimalist full-stack project template for applications with multi-user and multi-item features.

 - Items have numerical, boolean, text attributes, as well as image and URL fields.
-- Users have an avatar, name, email, and password.
+- Users have an avatar, username, email, and password.
-- Users can create items and rate items created by other users.
+- Users can perform CRUD operation with their items and view items created by other users.
 - Items are displayed in a table on the `/items` page.
 - Item details can be viewed on the `/items/{itemSlug}` page.